lechimp-p/phpifypy/README.md

 	copies of this license document, and changing it is allowed as long as the name is changed.

-                DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION
+                    DO WHAT YOU WANT TO PUBLIC LICENSE TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

- 	0. You just DO WHAT THE FUCK YOU WANT TO.
+ 	0. You just DO WHAT YOU WANT TO.

 ## Attribution

-This module is inspired by Matt Diamond's [FuckIt.js](https://github.com/mattdiamond/fuckitjs).
+This module is a fork of AJ Alts [FuckIt.py](https://github.com/ajalt/fuckitpy)